Rose Street: Bars and drinking history

 Rose Street was nicknamed the "Amber Mile" by tourism promoters (later dropped) due to the many bars and public houses along it.
 This was partly in reference to the Royal Mile, but was misleading since it is neither an English nor a Scots mile in length.

 Whilst some of the traditional pubs here have given way to ones with humorous names such as Dirty Dicks and Filthy McNastys, in keeping with its many Walter Scott references, Rose Street in Edinburgh has a bar called the "Kenilworth", along with one named after Scott's house, the "Abbotsford".
 Milne's Bar, also has literary connections, with one of its rooms nicknamed the "Little Kremlin", because many members of the Scottish Renaissance such as Hugh MacDiarmid would meet there.
 Pictures of various Scottish poets appear on the walls.

 Rose Street, along with the history, is also famed for a rare drinking game: the Rose Street Challenge.
 "Rose Street has... oh, I don't know how many pubs," explained Billy Connolly on-stage in 1987.
 "It starts with the Abbottsford at one end, and I forget the names of the rest of them.
 I could hardly see the buggers.
 And the trick is to see how far along Rose Street you can get, having either a half pint or a pint.
 And in the morning you can see the marks, how far people got.
 There's wee bits of blood where people went, 'Oh, goodbye...'
 And the pavement pizza, you know?
 Some people carry bits of chalk – you know, rugby clubs – and they mark it: Falkirk Rugby Club made it to here."

 Retail

 Many of Princes Street's main shops have back entrances into Rose Street, including Jenners, Boots and Next.
-It is also a minor shopping street in its own right, with a number of small businesses on it, such as hairdressers, a small Sainsbury's which closes late, northern access to Marks & Spencer, record shops such as Fopp, CEX (second hand electrical goods store) and shoe shops and novelty shops.
+It is also a minor shopping street in its own right, with a number of small businesses on it, such as hairdressers, a small Sainsbury's which closes late, northern access to Marks & Spencer, record shops such as Fopp, CEX (second hand electrical goods store) and a variety of shoe shops, clothing shops and novelty shops.

 The street also accommodates service lanes for businesses on Princes, George and Rose Streets.